This Mexican carnitas recipe is authentic braised and fried pork that makes for conversation-stopping, fall-apart-tender awesomeness.

 A simple, clean break from tradition, this margarita eschews cloying Cointreau in lieu of a splash of sweet agave.

-Does it get any better than grilled corn slathered with lime mayo, cheese, cilantro, and hot sauce?
+Does it get any better (or more like you're vacationing south of the border) than grilled corn slathered with lime mayo, cheese, cilantro, and hot sauce?
 Nah.

 Translation?
 A spectacularly satisfying and soupy stewy dish made with green chiles and chicken that takes just an hour (!) yet tastes authentic as heck.